Introduction

 Citations and Reducing Hallucination

 “Hallucination” is when an AI makes something up and presents it as fact.
-This is the biggest trust problem in AI right now, and it’s especially dangerous in RAG systems because users expect the answers to come from their actual documents.
+This is the biggest trust problem in AI right now, and it’s especially dangerous in RAG because users expect the answers to come from their actual documents.

 How to get citations in your answers